oott123/listingway/README.md

   <img alt="Screenshot of listingway showing its light and clean user interface." src="./promote/light.png">
 </picture>

-Listingway is a [caddy file server browse template](https://caddyserver.com/docs/caddyfile/directives/file_server) which provides light and clean user interface.
-It also provides a parallel downloader which can accelerate download speed on some of network conditions.
+Listingway is a [caddy file server browse template](https://caddyserver.com/docs/caddyfile/directives/file_server) that provides a light and clean user interface.
+It also includes a parallel downloader that can accelerate download speeds under certain network conditions.

 [Try a live demo](https://oott123.github.io/listingway/) now!
-(Note: This static generated demo may not offering the full experience as caddy.)
+(Note: This statically generated demo may not provide the full experience of running under Caddy.)

 ## Features